Important information on entry and residence for people fleeing Ukraine

 You can find support opportunities from German universities and foundations for students and scientists from Ukraine on daad.de.

 Alternatively, you can find a list of foundations offering support to students and researchers from Ukraine on stiftungen.org.
+Please note: Some foundations listed on the site no longer offer support.

 The Association for Student Exchange in Central and Eastern Europe (GFPS) e.
 V. offer students from Ukraine a one-semester scholarship.
 The deadline for submitting applications for the winter semester is April 30, 2023.
 You can learn more about who can apply for the scholarship and the requirements on the GFPS e.V. website in Ukrainian and German.